ahill6/TransferPoint/paperExample.md

 the approach in the former is to set an answer variable in each conditional rather than immediately return the answer.

 The incorrect conditional is a relatively minor error from a conceptual point of view, but results 4 of 9 unit tests failing.
 Additionally, incorrectly initializing the variable <b>score</b> to 'A' rather than the result of the final implied <b>else</b> (i.e. 'F') fails an additional unit test.
-Finally, the return types of the methods are different.
+Finally, the return types of the methods are different.  \footnote{Because Java treats chars as ints within a certain range, returning a char as a double is allowed.
+This was originally an oversight in conversion, but was retained for the correct solution (and corrected for all buggy programs) to demonstrate the flexibility of this approach.}

 <b>N.B.</b> While it may sometimes be desirable to exclude methods based on type mismatches, this work seeks to find intermediate-level, language-agnostic matches so that it can be more widely applicable (e.g. to cross-language clone detection as well as program repair).
 To the authors' knowledge, this type of requirement relaxation has never before been demonstrated in program repair.
 This decision has no impact on the validity of results, as preprocessing to eliminate mismatches would have no effect on the method itself except to improve runtime.

-Thus, although this effort is easily and quickly corrected by a human, the method passes only 4 of 9 unit tests and requires 5 distinct edits to patch.
+Overall, this buggy program requires 5 distinct edits in a 10-line program and passes only 4 of 9 unit tests.
+Debugging could be easily accomplished by a human, but this represents a case which would not be ideal for any of the existing repair techniques (as is proven by the fact that the current best performance on the Grades portion of IntroClass was accomplished by SearchRepair with 5 of 226 attempted programs successfully repaired.

 ### Symbolic Execution
 Symbolic execution finds values which provide maximal branch coverage (subject to it being logically possible to reach all branches).
 Generating constraints which define the path to each branch.
 For example, in order to reach branch C (branches are here indexed by return values), the conditions would be: